What does Collaboration or Syndicate Marketing Really Mean? Part 1

 The benefits of this approach are as follows:

-- No one organisation is lumbered with the work
+- No one organisation is lumbered with the all work

 - All parties contribute to the marketing expense

-- Decisions can be make decide on new activities and the cost split between all members
+- Decisions can be made on new activities and the cost split between all members

 - The activity is kept separate from the workload of the existing marketing teams